NKavindya/Lex-Yacc/DesignProject/BUILD_AND_RUN.md

 # 4. View generated code
 cat codegen.ir      # Intermediate Representation
-cat codegen.asm     # Assembly code
+cat codegen.asm     # x86 assembly code
 cat codegen.reloc   # Relocatable machine code
 cat codegen.abs     # Absolute machine code

+# 5. Note: The generated assembly is for a Simple Register Machine architecture
+#    This is a hypothetical architecture for educational purposes.
+#    It is not real x86/ARM/MIPS assembly and cannot be assembled with standard assemblers.

 # 5. Test on an invalid program (should show errors, no codegen)
 ./compiler tests/error01.src